SWEGroup39/GatorChatApp/API_Documentation.md

                             "phone_number": "(123)  456-7890"
                         }
                     ```
+        - **NOTE:**
-        - **NOTE:** If the updated phone number is the same as before, an error will be returned that specifies this as a possible reason.
+            - If the updated phone number is the same as before, an error will be returned that specifies this as a possible reason.
+            - The updated phone number must be unique in the sense that it **does not** already exist in the database.
+Otherwise, a 400 Bad Request will be returned.

 ### Requirements and Error Messages
 - An **Internal Server Error** will be returned if it is unable to locate the passed-in user or if there are errors regarding the database connection.